DarkAtra/v-rising-discord-bot/docs/bot-companion.md

 It does this by exposing [additional http endpoints](#endpoints) on the servers api port.

 {: .warning }
 > I highly recommend not exposing the api port to the internet in an unprotected manner.
-Please see
+The setup guide below explains how the API port can be secured using
+> Basic Authentication.

 ## Setup Guide